 Net profit is the profit that a company earns after deducting all of its expenses, including taxes, interest, and depreciation.
 Revenue, on the other hand, is the total amount of money a company generates from its sales or services.

 For example, let’s say that ABC Corporation generated $1,000,000 in revenue and had $300,000 in net profit last year.

 To calculate its net profit margin, we can use the formula:

 Net Profit Margin = $300,000 / $1,000,000 x 100

 Net Profit Margin = 30%

-This means that ABC Corporation earned a net profit of 30 cents for every dollar of revenue it generated.
+This means that the company makes 30 cents for every dollar of revenue it generates.